-Akaroa's RNG is a Combined Multiple Recursive pseudorandom number generator (CMRG) with a period of approximately 2 random numbers, and provides a unique stream of random numbers for every simulation engine.
-It is vital to obtain random numbers from Akaroa: otherwise, all simulation processes would run with the same RNG seeds, and produce exactly the same results!
+Akaroa's RNG is a Combined Multiple Recursive pseudorandom number generator (CMRG) with a period of approximately 2^{191} random numbers, and provides a unique stream of random numbers for every simulation engine.

+NOTE: It is vital that you obtain random numbers from Akaroa; otherwise, all simulation processes will run with the same RNG seeds, and produce exactly the same results.

-Then you need to specify which output vectors you want to be under Akaroa control.
-By default, all output vectors are under Akaroa control; the setting can be used to make Akaroa ignore specific vectors.
-You can use the \, \\ wildcards here (see section [8.4.1]).
-For example, if you only want a few vectors be placed under Akaroa, you can use the following trick:
+Then you need to specify which output vectors you want to be under Akaroa control (by default, none of them are).
+You can use the \star , $\star\star$ wildcards (see section 10.3.1) to place certain vectors under Akaroa control.